-- Which language (s) did the student first acquired?
+- Which language (s) did the student first acquire?

 - What language does the parent speak to the child?

-When one or more of the above questions notes a language other than English the school begins a potential identification.
+When one or more of the above questions about the child notes a language other than English, the school begins a potential identification.
 At that point, a school educator determines if a screener is necessary.
 To assess language proficiency, the school uses an English language proficiency screener.
 The screener is often an online or paper-based test that assesses English language proficiency in listening, speaking, reading, and writing.
-Note that a school has 25 days from registration to administer a screener.
+Note that a school has 25 days to administer a language screener from registration.

-The English language screener determines whether a student is eligible to receive English language support or services.
-In other words, the screener determines if the student is an ESL student or not.
+The English language screener determines whether students can receive English language support or services.
+In other words, the screener determines whether the student is an ESL student.
 In most states, a score below 4.9 qualifies a student as an English language learner.
-A score of 5 or above is used to determine that a student does not need English language services.
+A score of 5 or above determines that a student does not need English language services.

 Why do schools assess English language proficiency?

-There are various reasons behind language proficiency screener.
-Federal law requires the assessment to identify students that are in need of language instruction and support.
-The results of the test provide schools the necessary information to plan language instruction for students.
+There are various reasons behind the language proficiency screener.
+Federal law requires the assessment to identify students that need language instruction and support.
+The test results provide schools with the necessary information to plan language instruction for students.

-When a child scores above a 4.9 in the WIDA screener test it indicates that the child demonstrated language proficiency.
+A child scoring above a 4.9 in the WIDA screener test indicates that the child demonstrated language proficiency.
 For schools, the results show that the child may possess the necessary language skills to do school academic work.

 What happens after my child becomes an ESL/ELL student?

-Once a child is officially identified ESL he/she begins receiving language instructional services.
+Once a child is officially identified as ESL, he/she receives language instructional services.
 Language instructional services can vary in a school depending on resources and sometimes funds.
 A student might be scheduled into a designated class or receive small-group instruction at certain times.
 For English learners, the type of programming varies across schools.

-Language instruction given to students in schools focuses on developing listening, speaking, reading, and writing skills.
-An annual English language test is then administered once a child is officially identified as ESL.
-The annual test measures student language development progress obtained each school year.
-The assessment is also used to determine when a child has acquired the necessary language skills to transition out of ESL services.
+Language instruction given to school students focuses on developing listening, speaking, reading, and writing skills.
+An annual English language test is administered once a child is officially identified as ESL—the annual test measures student language development progress obtained each school year.
+The assessment also determines when a child has acquired the necessary language skills to transition out of ESL services.

 Can a parent stop a school from testing a child for ESL Services?

-Although a parent has the right to decline English language development services they are not able to impede the administration of an entrance exam or the annual language assessment.
-The language assessment is a requirement by the Federal Government to ensure that students needing to improve English proficiency receive the language instruction required.
+Although a parent has the right to decline English language development services, they cannot impede the administration of an entrance exam or the annual language assessment.
+The federal government requires the language assessment to ensure that students needing to improve English proficiency receive the necessary language instruction.

-For this reason, schools do not need parent permission to assess a possible English Language Learner student.
-A school must administer and offer necessary language development services to all eligible students.
+For this reason, schools do not need parental permission to assess a possible English Language Learner student.
+However, a school must administer and offer necessary language development services to all eligible students.

 What happens if I decline language services for my child?

-Once the school identifies a student as an English Language Learner the school begins to provide language development services.
+Once the school identifies a student as an English Language Learner, the school begins to provide language development services.
 The quality and quantity of English language development services depend on the available language instructional models in the school.
-When a parent declines language instructional services they are declining ongoing instruction in the areas that a child needs instruction or support.
+When a parent declines language instructional services, they decline ongoing instruction in the areas where a child needs instructional support.

-Remember, that language instruction targets a student’s specific language need.
+Remember that language instruction targets a student’s specific language needs.
 I caution parents on declining services because this can reduce a child’s exposure to necessary instruction.
-Ongoing support from an ESL teacher can prepare a student to do well on the annual test.
+Ongoing support from an ESL teacher can prepare students to do well on the annual test.